-Tieton Capital buys companies, not just stocks, with catalysts to drive the business fundamentals in the future.
+Tieton Capital buys common stocks of small, value companies like owners, not traders, with catalysts to drive the business fundamentals in the future.
 The investment team identifies businesses with solid competitive positions and has a strong preference for industries where the companies have an ability to differentiate themselves from the competitors.
 The Tieton Investment Team visits with every company before it is purchased for client portfolios.
 Often the team visits with the company’s competitors, suppliers, and customers to gain valuable insights into the industry dynamics and the target company.
 Within this framework, Tieton employs a value approach, buying smaller businesses with market capitalizations that are generally less than $2 billion.

 Tieton Capital is an “Ugly Duckling Investor.”
 As the story of the Ugly Duckling goes, the Ugly Duckling was pushed aside because others on the pond did not take the time to understand that the Ugly Duckling really was a young swan.
 As a value investor, identification of catalysts is central to our investment philosophy and process.
 We look for companies that other investors have passed over, or have not spent the time to decipher the catalysts that will allow the business to develop and mature into a company that resembles the beautiful swan.
 Our goal is to buy “Ugly Ducklings” and ultimately sell “Swans.”
 This process takes time and tremendous effort to interpret the essential details, but has been rewarding for clients over many years.